-§ 10940.
-Filing and Service of Petitions for Reconsideration, Removal, Disqualification and Answers.

-- (a) Petitions for reconsideration, removal, or disqualification and answers shall be filed in EAMS or with the district office having venue in accordance with Labor Code section 5501.5 unless otherwise provided.
-Petitions for reconsideration of decisions after reconsideration of the Appeals Board shall be filed with the office of the Appeals Board.
-Petitions filed in EAMS pursuant to this rule must comply with rules 10205.10-10205.14. - (b) No duplicate copies shall be filed with any district office or with the Appeals Board.
+- § 10840, 10844-10845-10850.
+10940.
+Filing and Service of Petitions for Reconsideration, Removal, and Disqualification and Answers. - (a) Except as provided in sections 10865 and 10953, Petitions for reconsideration, removal, or disqualification and answers thereto may shall be filed in EAMS or with the district office having venue in accordance with Labor Code section 5501.5 unless otherwise provided.
+Petitions for reconsideration of decisions after reconsideration of the Appeals Board shall be filed with the office of the Appeals Board, with any district office of the Workers' Compensation Appeals Board or with the office of the Appeals Board in San Francisco.
+Petitions filed in EAMS pursuant to this rule must comply with rules 10205.10-10205.14. - (b) No duplicate copies of petitions filed with a district office shall not also be filed with any other district office or with the Appeals Board in San Francisco.
 No documents sent directly to the Appeals Board by fax or e-mail will be accepted for filing, unless otherwise ordered by the Appeals Board. - (c) Every petition and answer shall be verified upon oath in the manner required for verified pleadings in courts of record.
 A verification and a proof of service shall be attached to each petition and answer.
 Failure to file a proof of service shall constitute valid ground for dismissing the petition. - (d) A petition shall not exceed 25 pages and an answer shall not exceed 10 pages unless allowed by the Appeals Board.
 Any verification, proof of service, exhibit, document cover sheet or document separator sheet filed with the petition or answer shall not be counted in determining the page limitation.
-Upon its own motion or upon a showing of good cause, the Appeals Board may allow the filing of a petition or answer that exceeds the page limitations.
-A request to exceed the page limitations shall be made by a separate petition, made under penalty of perjury, that specifically sets forth reasons why the request should be granted. - (e) If the petition seeks removal or reconsideration of an arbitrator's decision or disqualification of an arbitrator, the petition and any answer shall be served on the arbitrator and all affected parties in accordance with rule 10610.
+Upon its own motion, or upon a clear and convincing or upon a showing of good cause, the Appeals Board may allow the filing of a petition or answer that petition, answer, or supplemental petition or answer that does not comply with the provisions exceeds the page limitations including but not limited to the page limitations.
+A request to exceed the page limitations shall be made by a separate petition, made under penalty of perjury, that specifically sets forth the facts or other reasons why the request should be granted. - (e) If the petition seeks removal or reconsideration of an arbitrator's decision or disqualification of an arbitrator, the petition and any answer shall be served on the arbitrator and all affected parties in accordance with rule 10610.(b) Except as provided in sections 10865 and 10953, the following persons and entities may file petitions for reconsideration, removal, or disqualification (and answers thereto) electronically within EAMS: - (a) A party, lien claimant, attorney, or other representative who has been assigned an individual EAMS login and password by the Division of Workers' Compensation as part of an electronic filing trial group; and